TL;DR

 Turning Diligence Into an Advantage

-One MOHARA client uncovered a 20 percent EBITDA uplift before closing simply by mapping automation readiness.
+One Mohara client uncovered a 20 percent EBITDA uplift before closing simply by mapping automation readiness.
 That roadmap became their post-deal growth engine.

 Moving From Audit to Advantage